Skip to main content

 4. In the virtual machine card, click DETAILS.

-5. In the General section, in the VMware Tools field, look for the version of VMware Tools.
-If Not installed is specified, VMware Tools is not installed.
+5. In the General section, in the VMware Tools field, check the VMware Tools version.
+If it says Not installed, VMware Tools is not installed.

 Update VMware Tools

-We recommend that you always update VMware Tools to the latest version.
+We recommend always updating VMware Tools to the latest version.

-2. Run the installer and follow the steps.
+2. Run the installer and follow all the steps.